hadidayekh/Religion2Vec/README.md

 # Religion2Vec

+## This branch is for exploring different translations.

 Religion2Vec provides a web interface to explore semantic analysis of words in the corpuses of the three main religious books: the Quran, the Bible, and the Torah.<br>

 In order to use the interface, there are steps you need to follow: